-God, which is the unknown itself, the mysteriousness itself is ungraspable.
+God, the unknown itself, the mysteriousness itself is ungraspable.

 Meaning that thought cannot conclude what God actually is.

-This is why the only way to know God is through the silence, through losing the mind, losing thought.
+This is why the only way to know God is through the silence, through losing the mind, emptying out of all thought.

 Intellect is the ability and the capacity to use thought.

 Einstein is saying that our ability and capacity to think has recreated a new world in every instant.

 The human mind is creating new technological advances, new scientific inventions, new world discoveries at faster rates than ever before, and they are only getting faster.